dyno-might/dyno-might.github.io/_posts/2021-11-11-homeless-crisis.md

 *Aside*: Technically---because nothing can be simple---the definition of "chronically homeless" is [much more complex](https://www.hudexchange.info/resource/4847/hearth-defining-chronically-homeless-final-rule/).
 You also qualify if you've been homeless for a total of a year in the last three years, plus that happened in at least four episodes, plus those episodes were separated by at least a week.
 Yes, that means that someone homeless their entire life except the first week of each year is "non-chronic", and yes that is crazy, but probably it never happens and anyway these categorizations are done by random people around the country who may not much care about the legalistic definition anyway.
 Oh, and also, this changed in 2016.

-So, what does American homelessness look like?
+So, what types of homelessness does the US have?

 **Most homeless are non-chronic, and most non-chronic homeless are sheltered.
 But the chronic homeless are usually unsheltered.**